Taiko2k/Tauon/docs/features.md

 - Cross fade (only)
 - Replay gain (Track and Album gain from metadata only)

-## Other common player features not implemented:
+## Other common player features not featured:

  - Codecs: ALAC, Musepack, TAK, MOD
  - Folder monitoring / auto update